Weekend Getaways

 Get up close and personal with local wildlife at Stingray City.
 (Photo: Marriott International)

 On your first day in Cayman, be prepared to set sail at 7:30 a.m. for an early-morning breakfast aboard a luxury catamaran, which will take you to Stingray City, Cayman’s most popular natural attraction.
-Make sure you pack a waterproof case for your smartphone, because you’re going to be snapping a ton of photos today.
+Get ready to snap a lot of photos of these breathtaking sights.

 Located in North Sound, some 25 miles offshore, Stingray City is a group of waist-deep sandbars where you can interact with and feed Atlantic stingrays in their natural habitat.
 And because they’ve gotten so accustomed to humans, you can be sure that the magnificent creatures — some as large as 6 feet across — are not only friendly, but incredibly affectionate, frequently molding themselves to the bodies of their human visitors in a warm embrace.
-Tours, ranging from three to five hours, also offer reef snorkels and refreshments.
+Daytime excursions, ranging from three and a half to five and a half hours, also offer reef snorkels and refreshments.

 Once you’ve finished spending time with the rays, you’ll have certainly worked up an appetite.
 Head west to the Westin Grand Cayman Seven Mile Beach Resort & Spa, where you can enjoy a light lunch and tropical drink alfresco from your very own beachside cabana (reservations recommended) or poolside at the Tortuga Beach Grill & Bar.